 Where Our Irrigation Water Comes From

-The source of our irrigation water is the Yakima River which is a little over two miles north of Rancho Reata.
+The source of our irrigation water is the McNary Pool which is a little over two miles north of Rancho Reata.
 The District owns, operates, and maintains a large pump station at the Yakima River Delta.
 There are a total of six vertical shaft turbine pumps comprising a total of 8,000 HP.
-These pumps push the water a distance of about 2.5 miles with a vertical lift of 560’ through a 4-foot diameter steel pipe to an open reservoir and nearby booster station within the orchard at the north edge of Rancho Reata #3.
-This main booster station pressurizes the water for all irrigated agricultural and residential properties around the Rancho Reata and Rancho del Rey neighborhoods.
+These pumps push the water a distance of about 2.5 miles with a vertical lift of 560’ through a 4-foot diameter steel pipe to an open reservoir and nearby booster station.
+This main booster station pressurizes the water for all irrigated agricultural and residential properties south of Badger Mountain.

 Potable Water System